isds-neu/EQDiscovery/README.md

 The package has been tested on the following systems:
 - Windows 10 Pro
 - Linux: Ubuntu 18.04.3 LTS
+### Software dependencies
+This work was implemented on Tensorflow-gpu 1.15 in Python empowered by GPU.
+MATLAB was used for final visual presentation in the manuscript.
-### Software dependencies & Installation guide
+### Installation guide
-This work was implemented on Tensorflow 1.15 in Python empowered by GPU.
-MATLAB was used for visual enhancement.
-We recommend installing Python via Anaconda first, then installing related Python packages through Anaconda and installing GPU operation packages.
-The list of softwares this work has been tested on is
+We recommend installing Python via Anaconda first along with GPU support programs and then installing related Python packages through conda.
+The list of software this work has used is
+- NVIDIA® GPU drivers
+- CUDA® Toolkit
+- cuDNN
 - Anaconda
 - Spyder
 - Python 3.7
-- Tensorflow 1.15
+- Tensorflow-gpu 1.15
-- NVIDIA® GPU drivers
-- CUDA® Toolkit
-- cuDNN SDK 8.0.4
 - numpy
 - matplotlib
 - scipy